fooltowise/NeroNotes/Nero's Notes/A Lesson on Elementary Worldly Wisdom.md

 And, of course, that's exactly what an investor should be looking for.
 In a long life, you can expect to profit heavily from at least a few of those opportunities if you develop the wisdom and will to seize them.
 At any rate, "surfing" is a very powerful model.

-However, Berkshire Hathaway, by and large, doesn't invest in these people that are "surfing" on complicated things.
+However, [[Berkshire Hathaway]], by and large, doesn't invest in these people that are "surfing" on complicated things.
 After all, we're cranky and idiosyncratic - as you may have noticed.

 And Warren and I don't feel like we have any great advantage in the high-tech sector.
 In fact, we feel like we're at a big disadvantage in trying to understand the nature of technical developments in software, computer chips, or what have you.
 So we tend to avoid that stuff, based on our personal inadequacies.